neetsdkasu/LittleLisp/README.md

 LittleLisp
 ==========

+THis is LIST by JavaScript.
 This is LISP for Turing completeness.
-This LISP name is JunLISP.
 Contains all 10 keywords, CONS, COND, DEFINE, ATOM, CAR, CDR,LABEL, QUOTE, EQ and LAMBDA.
 All coments are in Japanese.

 All Projects
  - Minimal-LISP